IvoryC/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.diy/ForEachLoop.md

 `#BioModule biolockj.module.diy.ForEachLoop`

 ## Description
-Like GenMod, but done for each string in a comma-separated.
+Like GenMod, but done for each string in a comma-separated list.

 ## Properties
 *Properties are the `name=value` pairs in the [configuration](../../../Configuration#properties) file.*